sopra-fs22-group-16/sopra-fs22-group-16-client/README.md

 This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html), which guarantees end users the freedoms to run, study, share and modify the software.

 ## Acknowledgments
-* TODO: SOPRA TEMPLATE CLIENT
-* TODO: SOPRA TEMPLATE SERVER
-* Thanks to Lucas Pelloni and Kyrill Hux for working on the template.
+* This project is based on the [SoPra FS22 - Client Template](https://github.com/HASEL-UZH/sopra-fs22-template-client)
 * Thanks to **Melih Catal** - [melihcatal](https://github.com/melihcatal) who supported us as a Tutor and Scrum Master during this project.

 ## Links